Alain Mimoun: Family and personal life

 Mimoun's wife, Germaine, was born in Tulle, capital of the Corrèze département in the Limousin region in central France.
 She died in May 2013.
-Their first child, a daughter named Olympe, was born on Nov 30, 1956, one day before Mimoun won the 1956 Olympics marathon in Melbourne.
+Their first child, a daughter named Olympe, was born on 30 November 1956, one day before Mimoun won the 1956 Olympics marathon in Melbourne.
 They have another daughter, Pascale.

 Mimoun converted from Islam to Roman Catholicism in 1955.
 Several months before the 1956 Olympics in Melbourne, he had deep doubts about his ability to participate in those Olympics.
 In desperation, he let himself be driven by an atheist friend to the Basilica of St. Thérèse in Lisieux.
 One month after his pilgrimage there, he won the 1956 Olympics marathon.
 Mimoun asserted that he owed that marathon win to Saint Thérèse of Lisieux.
-Since that victory, he had been very attached to Saint Thérèse of Lisieux.
-He would go to the Basilica of St. Thérèse in Lisieux every year on a pilgrimage, in general on October 1 – the feast day of the saint.
+After that victory, he became very attached to Saint Thérèse of Lisieux.
+He would go to the Basilica of St. Thérèse in Lisieux every year on a pilgrimage, usually on 1 October – the feast day of the saint.
 Prior to his death, he had a chapel constructed in the Bugeat cemetery to serve as his final resting place.